JetteJarl/koopacar-simulation-assets/README.md

 3. Create a new launch file *.launch.py and add the new world file (use existing file as example)
 4. Build and run the simulation

+## How to create replays

+1. Run a simulation by following the steps above
+2. Press Ctrl+D or click the icon in the top right to open the Data Logger
+3. Save any log by clicking on the red button
+4. Close Gazebo
+5. Add the KoopaCar/cone models from `src/koopacar_simulation/koopacar_simulation/models` to `/home/<username>/.gazebo/models`
+6. Replay the log with `gazebo -p <path_to_log_file>`

 ## Related